google/WebFundamentals/src/content/en/updates/2016/03/focus-start-point.md

 The 'sequential focus navigation starting point' feature defines where we start to search for focusable elements for sequential focus navigation ([Tab] or [Shift-Tab]) when there is no focused area.
 It's especially helpful for accessibility features like "skip links" and managing focus in the document.

-## Removing Headaches from Focus Management
+## Removing headaches from focus management

 HTML provides us with a lot of built in support for dealing with keyboard interactions, which means it's pretty easy to write pages which can be used via the keyboard - whether a motor impairment prevents us from using a mouse, or we're just so efficient removing our hands from the keyboard wastes precious milliseconds.